masamiy/DataStoryTelling/content/2-Visuals.md

 ### Timelapse
 - You can highlight that time lapses would work well for event set ups, constructing buildings, or use of infrastructure throughout a day.
 This Pea Shoot video is very peaceful and therapeutic.
-{% include video-embed.html youtubeid="w77zPAtVTuI" caption="Visualise Your Thesis" %}
+{% include video-embed.html youtubeid="w77zPAtVTuI" caption="Bean Time-Lapse" %}

 - Google Earth Timelapse
 [Google Earth Timelapse](https://earthengine.google.com/timelapse/) is a global, zoomable video that lets you see how the Earth has changed.